New Zealand says travel bubble with parts of Australia could be within reach

 Such an arrangement probably would prioritize travel from New Zealand to and from states such as Queensland, which has had only six covid-19 deaths since the pandemic began.

-Meanwhile, Victoria, which has had 787 deaths, would be likely to remain off limits.
+Meanwhile, Victoria, which has had 787 deaths, would be likely to remain off-limits.

 For the first time in nearly two months, residents of the state’s capital, Melbourne, did not have to hurry home on Monday night to make curfew.